grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Hemi did not reply.

-Bastian was climbing up through the hatch into the sonar compartment when Owen reported to Percy that the _Prospect_ was losing buoyancy in the bow again.
+Bastian was climbing up through the hatch into the sonar compartment when Gregory reported to Percy that the _Prospect_ was losing buoyancy in the bow again.
 Percy had already known it through the feeling of the angle of the deck against her feet, but the thought had yet to register itself in the conscious part of her mind.

 Percy looked down and saw Bastian standing at the foot of the ladder up to the control room.
 "Bastian, get up here.
 Owen, before you hit the rack, go down to the fucking cargo hold and check on our welded split in the pressure hull --- fucking money is that it has opened up again with that last little tussle."